-- a) Input three integers, determine their average and print the result. - b) Use a sentinel-controlled loop to input 10 integers and compute and print their sum. - c) Use a counter-controlled loop to input 7 integers, some positive and some negative, and compute and print their average. - d) Input a series of integers and determine and print the largest.
+- a) Input three integers, determine their average and print the result. - b) Use a sentinel-controlled loop to input 10 integers and compute and print their sum. - c) Use a counter-controlled loop to input seven integers, some positive and some negative, and compute and print their average. - d) Input a series of integers and determine and print the largest.
 The first integer input indicates how many numbers should be processed. - e) Input 10 integers and print the smallest. - f) Calculate and print the sum of the even integers from 2 to 30. - g) Calculate and print the product of the odd integers from 1 to 9.

-21.32 (Building a Compiler.
-Prerequisites: Complete Exercise 7.36, Exercise 7.37, Exercise 21.12, Exercise 21.12 and Exercise 21.31) Now that the Simple language has been presented (Exercise 21.31), we discuss how to build a Simple compiler.
-First, we consider the process by which a Simple program is converted to SML and executed by the Simpletron simulator (see Fig. 21.26).
+19.30 (Building a Compiler; Prerequisite: Complete Exercises 8.16, 8.17, 19.12 and 19.13) Now that the Simple language has been presented (Exercise 19.29), we discuss how to build a Simple compiler.
+First, we consider the process by which a Simple program is converted to SML and executed by the Simpletron simulator (see Fig. 19.30).
 A file containing a Simple program is read by the compiler and converted to SML code.
 The SML code is output to a file on disk, in which SML instructions appear one per line.
 The SML file is then loaded into the Simpletron simulator, and the results are sent to a file on disk and to the screen.
-Note that the Simpletron program developed in Exercise 7.37 took its input from the keyboard.
+Note that the Simpletron program developed in Exercise 8.16 took its input from the keyboard.
 It must be modified to read from a file so it can run the programs produced by our compiler.

 The Simple compiler performs two passes of the Simple program to convert it to SML.
-The first pass constructs a symbol table (object) in which every line number (object), variable name (object) and constant (object) of the Simple program is stored with its type and corresponding location in the final SML code (the symbol table is discussed in detail below).
-The first pass also produces the corresponding SML instruction object(s) for each of the Simple statements (object, and so on).
-If the Simple program contains statements that transfer control to a line later in the program, the first pass results in an SML program containing some "unfinished" instructions.
-The second pass of the compiler locates and completes the unfinished instructions and outputs the SML program to a file.
+The first pass constructs a symbol table (object) in which every line number (object), variable name

+(object) and constant (object) of the Simple program is stored with its type and corresponding location in the final SML code (the symbol table is discussed in detail below).
+The first pass also produces the corresponding SML instruction object(s) for each of the Simple statements (object, etc.).
+As we'll see, if the Simple program contains statements that transfer control to a line later in the program, the first pass results in an SML program containing some "unfinished" instructions.
+The second pass of the compiler locates and completes the unfinished instructions, and outputs the SML program to a file.